bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

       compile-time; immutable values (the impossibility of mutation) allows to share data without copying it.

-By composing systems out of a few restricted specific constructs (rather than unrestricted generic ones) application-, compiler- and VM-programmers share a meaningful common language that carries its possibilities and impossibilities along the stages so that they can be utilised.
+By composing systems out of a few specific and restricted constructs (rather than unrestricted generic ones) application-, compiler- and VM-programmers share a meaningful common language that carries its possibilities and impossibilities along the stages so that they can be utilised.